 Nope!
 We are never too old.
 Our culture may have told us that and treated us that way, but there seems to be a different economy for the “elders” within the story of God.

 Several years ago, I met with several elderly people.
 Of course, they don’t want to be thought of in that way.
-The folks lived in a low-income apartment building that was right behind the church facility where I participate with a community of faith, before the church moved.
-One of the folks in the church decided to reach out into that community and offer them food and conversation.
+The folks lived in a low-income apartment building that was right behind the church facility where I participate with a community of faith before the church moved.
+One of the folks in the church decided to reach out to that community and offer them food and conversation.
 It all began with the food being cooked and served to them.
 We graduated to sharing a meal that they cooked and then we talked about the Story of God and had a conversation about what we were learning.
 It was a delight!
 And I think they sense their usefulness.

-Revelation was written at a time when the church was undergoing a great deal of persecution.
+The book of Revelation was written at a time when the church was undergoing a great deal of persecution.
 The persecution that is often believed to be at the center of the book is the period during the reign of Domitian who died approximately A.D.
 96. Most scholars affirm that Revelation was written about A.D.
 95 or 96 from Ephesus.

 The third pre-understanding, the receiver of the text, plays a major role in our understanding a specific passage.
 The circumstances determine the book.
 Understanding the makeup of the receiver will help you as a reader begin to solve the mystery of the text.
 As an example, if you choose to believe that James was written to a Jewish congregation, you will come to different conclusions than if you believe it was written to a mixed congregation of Christians.
 This bit of information helps us sort out the meaning of the text.